Sarnia-Lambton Rebound

 About Sarnia-Lambton Rebound:

-Sarnia-Lambton Rebound is a 3-star charity.
-It has an average results reporting grade and low funding reserves.
-The charity has reasonable overhead costs and a Fair demonstrated impact rating.
+Sarnia-Lambton Rebound is a three-star charity with a Fair impact rating.
+It has a below average results reporting grade and low funding reserves.
+The charity has reasonable overhead costs.

 My anchor